glamrock/cryptocat/README.md

 ## Important notes
 * Cryptocat provides strongly encrypted, secure communications.
 However, it is not a replacement to GPG.
 Think responsibly if you are in extreme, life-threatening situations.

+* Using Cryptocat without HTTPS in a production environment is a recipe for disaster.
+We severely warn against deploying Cryptocat without HTTPS, unless the deployment is occurring as a Tor Hidden Service.

 * Paranoid users may want to use [Cryptocat Chrome](https://chrome.google.com/webstore/detail/gonbigodpnfghidmnphnadhepmbabhij), a Chrome app that loads all code locally, and is secure from being served compromised code.

 * The code for secure deletion of idle chats after one hour is not included in the Cryptocat git repository.
 On the [production server](https://crypto.cat), it's actually a cron job that checks the modification time of chats and [wipe](http://linux.die.net/man/1/wipe)s them securely.
 Those wanting to set up similar functionality should consider writing something similar.